adelinor/angular-data-picker-tutorial/README.md

 		ng-model="searchText">
 ```

-Now the datapicker should behave as expected.
+Now the datapicker behaves as expected.

 Show an error message when no match is found
 --------------------------------------------